 Records held by the Circuit Court Clerk's Office are public record.
 There are some case files which are confidential in nature and others that may be sealed by the judge.
 These are not available for public inspection.

-You may request copies either in person or by mail, at the address provided below.
+You may request copies either in person, over the phone, or by mail at the address provided below.
 Payment must be provided before the copies will be delivered.
 If submitting a request by mail, you must provide a self-addressed stamped envelope large enough to accommodate the amount of copies you are requesting.
 If requesting copies by mail, please submit your request by filling out the copy request form (PDF), along with the copy fee, via check or money order, made payable to "Clerk of Circuit Court."
+Requests will be filled as soon as possible.

 Copies are $0.50 cents per page, with an additional charge of $2 if you want the document certified.
 (In accordance with VA Code §17.1-275.)